-- the birth and first-year care of a child; - taking care of a spouse, son, daughter, or parent with a serious medical condition; - an employee having a serious medical condition of their own; - a qualifying exigency arising out of the fact that the spouse, son, daughter or parent of the employee has been deployed, or is on notice of an impending deployment to a foreign country as a member of the regular Armed Forces on active duty or as a member of the Reserve components of the Armed Forces under a federal call or order to active duty in support of a contingency operation; or - to care for a covered service member with a serious illness or injury ( "serious injury or illness" and "covered service member" are defined in federal regulation 29 C.F.R.
-825.127).
+- taking care of a spouse, son, daughter, or parent with a serious medical condition; - an employee having a serious medical condition of their own; - a qualifying exigency arising out of the fact that the spouse, son, daughter or parent of the employee has been deployed, or is on notice of an impending deployment to a foreign country as a member of the regular Armed Forces on active duty or as a member of the Reserve components of the Armed Forces under a federal call or order to active duty in support of a contingency operation; or - to care for a covered service member with a serious illness or injury ("serious injury or illness" and "covered service member" are defined in federal regulation 29 C.F.R.825.127).
 An employee who is a spouse, son, daughter, parent or next of kin of the service member may take leave for a period of up to 26 workweeks under this provision.